top of page

 Write for Peace

-Youth-led story writing to challenge hate speech
+Youth-led story writing to challenge hate speech.

 Genocide is not an isolated event, but an end-product of a progression of stages.
 A significant early step is often the dissemination of hate speech towards a targeted group.
 Early intervention facilitates prevention.